A building in the Chernobyl Nuclear Exclusion Zone

 Statue of Lenin

-The only statue of Lenin still standing in Ukraine is in the zone.
+The only statue of Lenin still standing in Ukraine is in the Nuclear Exclusion Zone.
 It can’t be removed or demolished so it remains in situ and is a popular stop on tours.
-Ukraine became independent from the Soviet Union in 1991.
+Ukraine became independent from the USSR in 1991 and perhaps the strongest evidence of its Soviet past can be found in the zone.
+Statues, portraits and communist iconography remain just as they were in 1986.

 Lenin statue near Chernobyl